 - Sharing The Gospel Abroad

 Life In China

-However, you can still feel the spirit when living there.
 China is full of incredibly beautiful and holy religious sites.
-While I did not visit any LDS temples in China (there's currently one in Hong Kong, but not in mainland China), I still was able to reflect about my values and feel the spirit when I visited Buddhist Temples or reflected in the gardens.
+While I did not visit any LDS temples in China (there's currently one in Hong Kong, but not in mainland China), I still was able to reflect about my values when I visited Buddhist Temples or reflected in the gardens.
 I wanted to be an example of light and kindness even if I couldn’t express what I believe in.
 I learned to see the spirit and grow my testimony by sharing a smile, instead of sharing my religion.